rwmt/rimworldmultiplayer.github.io-content/content/about/faq/_index.md

 ### Q: How to clean a dirty core folder?

 A: This can help you if you're having trouble loading Rimworld or in resolving Desync issues.
 Go to your Rimworld install folder > Mods > Core and delete the Core folder.
 Then, verify Rimworld's game files in Steam.

+### Q: Can I donate?

+<script type='text/javascript' src='https://ko-fi.com/widgets/widget_2.js'></script><script type='text/javascript'>kofiwidget2.init('Support RWMP on Ko-fi', '#46b798', 'L4L1117BB');kofiwidget2.draw();</script>

+### Q: What will donations be used for?

+A: Donations are used for hosting the website.
+Any excess donations we receive will be used to put bounties on mods that are not compatible.
+This will hopefully encourage community developers to work on making mods compatible.

+&nbsp;

+&nbsp;

+&nbsp;